 In the ongoing transformation of biology and medicine into large-scale data driven research, advanced training is a key factor to ensure Sweden's scientific competitiveness.
 NBIS has the mission to provide advanced bioinformatics courses and NBIS staff is involved in a wide range of training activities targeted towards the Swedish Life Science community.
 Here, NBIS offers a course catalogue with ~20 courses in advanced bioinformatics and data science topics as well as collaborative efforts with other European institutes in state-of-the-art methodology and research topics.
 In addition, NBIS offers commissioned training with approximately 3 training initiatives per year as part of the Bioinformatics Support.
-NBIS experts also are regularly invited as teachers/speakers in events arranged by others.
+NBIS experts are also regularly co-organising training events and invited as teachers/speakers in events arranged by others.

-Part of the bioinformatics support, offered by NBIS in the various projects we undertake, is the individual training of researchers in order to teach them new bioinformatics tools and to help them utilise these tools more efficiently in their own projects.
+Part of the bioinformatics and data management support, offered by NBIS in the various projects we undertake, is the individual training of researchers in order to teach them new tools and practices to help them utilise these tools more efficiently in their own projects.
 The training activities are also an efficient way to increase the flow of projects through the NBIS organisation by helping scientists to be able to perform parts of the bioinformatics analyses themselves.

 There is an increasing need for training, both at an introductory level and at an advanced level, and this is seen throughout the international arena.
 NBIS also sponsors and co-organises different workshops.
-NBIS training events are announced via NBIS website, SciLifeLab website and the ELIXIR TeSS website in addition to announcement via NBIS Twitter and other bioinformatics fora.
+NBIS training events are announced via NBIS website, SciLifeLab website and the ELIXIR TeSS website in addition to announcements via social media and other bioinformatics fora.
 The aim is for the courses to be of a national spread, facilitating users at different universities to take our courses.
+NBIS is growing continuously and this is leveraged by progressively expanding the community in order to engage, educate and inspire as many individuals as possible and to reach beyond the academic realm.

 Most courses are provided on-site but we also give courses online.
-The online format is in line with the openness and FAIRness of training material NBIS intends to uphold as one of its mission.
+The online format is in line with the openness and FAIRness of training material NBIS intends to uphold as one of its missions.
+In addition to courses, NBIS runs the highly appreciated and successful Bioinformatics Advisory Mentorship Programme, a mentor programme where PhD students (typically 15-20 new per year) get a senior NBIS expert as an advisor for up to two years of their PhD studies.

 We are continuously evaluating the demand for training activities, and we are making sure to keep our content and topics state-of-the-art.
-NBIS is encouraging our experts to professionally develop in pedagogics and cognitive science.
-Currently, the demand for NBIS courses is larger than our resources permit.
+We are also evaluating the training formats to ensure we provide training according to the demand.
+NBIS is encouraging our experts to professionally develop in pedagogics and cognitive science as we see the demand for NBIS expertise to be shared with the community.